 Heavy Thunderstorms and Intense Weather in KZN in the Coming Week

-• Some South Africans believed that the weather patterns were a result of geoengineering, while others were worried about the downpours
+- Some South Africans believe that the weather patterns are a result of geoengineering, while others are worried about the downpours

 Tebogo Mokwena, a Briefly News journalist in Johannesburg, South Africa, covered accidents, fires, outbreaks, nature and natural disaster-related incidents at Daily Sun and Vutivi Business News for seven years.